radioxoma/heval/README.md

 Download *exe* file from the [releases page](https://github.com/radioxoma/heval/releases/latest/).
 Just run it — installation is not required.

-Builds are compatible with Windows XP SP3 32 bit and based on python 3.4 (see `build.bat`).
-Latest development version can be installed with `pip install https://github.com/radioxoma/heval/archive/master.zip`.
+* [v0.1.5](https://github.com/radioxoma/heval/releases/tag/v0.1.5) is last compatible with Windows XP SP3 x86 and python 3.4.3.
+* Latest development version can be installed with `pip install https://github.com/radioxoma/heval/archive/master.zip`.
+You may need to upgrade pip.

 ### Mac OS X